All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Choose with-DAC if: - Injection frequency is a major concern - You travel frequently and need a simpler schedule - You have tried daily protocols and compliance was an issue - Your provider recommends it based on your specific situation

-Most provider recommendations: The majority of providers who specialize in peptide optimization recommend CJC-1295 without DAC (Mod GRF 1-29) combined with Ipamorelin.
+Most provider recommendations: The majority of providers who specialize in peptide improvement recommend CJC-1295 without DAC (Mod GRF 1-29) combined with Ipamorelin.
 This combination has become the standard of care in the peptide therapy space.

 Your can evaluate your goals, lifestyle, and health profile to recommend the right version for you.